neo4j-field/neo4j-arrow/README.md

 To build your own from source, you'll need:

 * A **JDK 11** distribution
-* Access to the Neo4j _private_ maven repo (contact Neo4j Support or
+* Internet access to the public Maven repo
-  your Customer Success Manager)
-  - This restriction may be lifted with a bit more dev work...it's on the backlog.

 Simply run: `$ ./gradlew plugin:shadowJar`